-- 2.1 Demonstrate a range of belaying techniques appropriate for lead climbing. - 2.2 Hold leader falls and control lowers.
+2.1 Demonstrate a range of belaying techniques appropriate for lead climbing.

+2.2 Demonstrate the skills of a competent lead belayer including holding falls and controlling lowers.

-3. Personal skills
+3. Personal climbing skills

-- 3.1 Choose and lead routes at French 6a in a safe, competent and assured manner. - 3.2 Demonstrate ability to take leader falls in a controlled manner. - 3.3 Demonstrate an understanding of the safety chain and fall factors with relevance to lead climbing.
+- 3.1 Choose and lead routes at French 6a in a safe, competent and assured manner, using good technique. - 3.2 Demonstrate ability to take leader falls in a controlled manner. - 3.3 Demonstrate an understanding of the safety chain and fall factors with relevance to lead climbing.